 Peterson, Anthony: Anthony Peterson is the son of Stacy and Drew Peterson.
 He was 4 years old at the time of SP’s disappearance.

 Peterson, Drew Walter: Was born January 5, 1954.
 Drew Peterson is a former Bolingbrook Police Sergeant.
-He retired from the Bolingbrook Police Department in November 2007 after he was named the prime suspect in Stacy’s disappearance.
-He graduated from Willowbrook High school in Villa Park, Illinois in 1972.
+He retired from the Bolingbrook Police Department in November 2007 after he was named the prime suspect in the disappearance of his fourth wife, Stacy (Cales).
+Peterson graduated from Willowbrook High school in Villa Park, Illinois, in 1972.
 After high school, he joined the Army and attended military police training in Virginia.
 He worked as an auxiliary officer for the Will County, IL Sheriff’s Office.
+Peterson has been married four times, to:

 Peterson, Eric Drew: Drew Peterson’s eldest son.
 He is the son of Carol Brown, Drew Peterson’s first wife.
 He has stopped all contact with Drew Peterson, since the death of Kathleen Savio, and has refused any public comment.
 Eric testified for the State at a hearsay hearing January 21, 2010

 Peterson, Lacy: Lacy Peterson is the daughter of Stacy and Drew Peterson.
-She was 2 years old at the time of SP’ disappearance.
+She was 2 years old at the time of Stacy Peterson’s disappearance.

 Peterson, Norma: Norma Peterson is Drew Peterson’s sister-in-law.
 She is married to Peterson’s brother, Paul.